-But when I started looking into having my own blog I was pleasantly surprised.
+But when I started looking into starting my own blog, I was pleasantly surprised.

 It turns out that it's not that difficult to start a blog and you don't need to be very techy either.

-The first thing you need to do is choose a niche and decide your purpose.
+The first thing you need to do is to choose a niche and decide your purpose.

 Tip 1: Do something you really like or something you're an expert in.
-It's easier to find your motivation or to know what you are going to talk about.
+It's easier to find your motivation or to know what you will talk about.

 For example: Aromatherapy for beginners for moms

 It's important to know the people you are trying to help because it makes it easier to come up with content they want.
-It also helps you decide how you are going to talk to them and how to reach them.
+It also helps you decide how you will talk to them and how to reach them.

 Fill in the blanks in this sentence to have a clearer idea: I help ________ to ________ so __________.